 2. Post Engaging Content

 Content is king on Facebook.
-No matter how well you execute everything else on this list, if you don’t post great content, you will not grow an engaged following.
+No matter how well you execute everything else on this list, if you don’t post great content, you will not build an engaged Facebook following.

 To be successful on Facebook you should post a mixture of original and curated content while keeping self promotion to a minimum.
 Too many small businesses use their Facebook Page exclusively as a promotional tool.
-Looking at their Page feeds all you see is post after post of products and sales.
-Consumers generally don’t respond well to this type of strategy though.
+Looking at their Page feeds all you see is post after post promoting products and sales.
+Consumers generally don’t respond well to this type of strategy.
 Over time they will begin to ignore your posts, or simply unfollow your Page.

 Common practice on social media is for 20% of your posts to be promotional.
-The other 80% should provide some value to you followers.
+The other 80% should be focused on providing value to you followers.
 Remember that social media is a two way street.
 If you want something from your followers, you first have to give them something.
-If you consistently give them valuable content, they are much more likely to listen when you do post about your new product or upcoming sale.
+If you consistently give them helpful, valuable content, they are much more likely to listen when you do post about your new product or upcoming sale.

 Valuable content can take many forms.
 From teaching your followers something they may not have known about your industry, to giving them a behind the scenes look at your business, to simply making them laugh, what you post is completely up to you.